 So, you've decided to Suffer with a CycleOps Trainer.
 Marvelous!
 We hoped you picked worthy trainers like the Magnus or Hammer.
-This article will guide you through the basic setup of the CycleOps smart trainers and the steps you need to take in order to get the most out of your trainer and your Suffering.

 - ANT+ Dongle Not Being Detected or no FE-C trainer?